Richard Arbib: Henney and Packard

 His first contract was with the Henney Motor Company of Freeport, Illinois, the largest manufacturer of professional car bodies such as ambulances, hearses, and limousines in the United States.
 Henney was also Packard's sole professional body supplier.
 Arbib was responsible for the design of the commercial line of Packard built by Henney from 1951 until 1954.
 His work for Henney included a custom-built Packard Super Station Wagon with seating for 12 passengers, air conditioning, a beverage cabinet, and distinctive curved rear windows.

 Arbib also provided design consultancy for Packard.
-He crafted a pillarless Packard Monte Carlo design study, based on a Custom 8 chassis.
-Next came a more influential concept, the Packard Pan American, based on a Henney-modified Packard 250 convertible that was chopped, channeled, and smoothed into a two-seat luxury roadster.
+He crafted a pillarless Packard "Monte Carlo" show car, based on a Custom 8 chassis.

-Arbib designed the Packard show car Pan American for the International Motor Sports Show held in New York City at the Grand Central Palace on March 29, 1952.
-It was based upon a 1951 Packard 250 convertible and built by Henney.
+Arbib designed the Packard "Pan American" for the International Motor Sports Show held in New York City at the Grand Central Palace on March 29, 1952.
+It was based upon a 1951 Packard 250 convertible that was lowered and smoothed into a two-seat luxury roadster featuring a transparent roof.
 The Pan American won the first-place trophy for the most outstanding design at the show.
+It was an effort to restore the glamour of the Packard name and got the attention of executives at Packard, who ordered Henney to build five more Pan Americans to display at auto shows in the United States and abroad.

 The sales decline at Packard affected Henney which had an exclusive contract with Packard since 1937.
 Packard discontinued chassis for the professional-car business and Henney closed the Freeport plant.
 One of the last assignments for Arbib was for an ambulance based on the 1955 Ford Thunderbird.